-Net cash used in investing activities for 2018 was \$83.4 million and consisted primarily of purchases of short-term investments of \$115.5 million, offset by proceeds from sales or maturities of short-term investments of \$32.3 million.
+Net cash used in investing activities for 2018 was \$83.4 million and consisted primarily of purchases of investments of \$115.5 million, offset by proceeds from sales or maturities of investments of \$32.3 million.
+Purchases of property and equipment were \$0.2 million.

-Net cash used in investing activities was \$7.6 million in 2017 and consisted of \$7.2 million of investments in short-term marketable securities and \$0.4 million of purchases of property and equipment.
+Net cash used in investing activities for 2017 was \$7.6 million and consisted primarily of purchases of investments of \$9.0 million, offset by proceeds from sales or maturities of investments of \$1.8 million.
+Purchases of property and equipment were \$0.4 million.